Programs and Lectures

 Roatan’s Changing Reef

 This lecture discusses the natural and anthropogenic stresses that coral reefs are under and how these stresses are conspiring to change the face of coral reefs around the world.
 RIMS has over 18 years of data on how the reefs of Roatan have changed over time.
 The data collected from this study is presented here with particular emphasis on changes in coral populations

 Dolphin Lecture Series

 This course is an excellent opportunity for students to acquire a broad knowledge and appreciation of the bottlenose dolphin.
 This course provides an overview of dolphin anatomy, physiology, cognition, communication and social dynamics of these remarkable marine mammals.
 Conservation and captivity issues are also addressed.
-These lectures incorporate much of what we have learned about these animals at RIMS with worldwide research.
+These lectures incorporate what we have learned about these animals at RIMS with worldwide research.
 This material can be abbreviated into one session or can be extended into 3 more in-depth lectures.

 This lecture gives a great introduction to these amazing yet endangered species.
 Characteristics of sea turtles, species identification, nesting and emergence of the hatchlings and major threats are covered.
 This lecture also details a successful conservation study in Costa Rica involving the Olive Ridley turtle.
 This study illustrates how both animals can live together and each benefit.

+Algae is an important lifeform on the reef.
 This lecture reviews the major classes of marine algae, and identifies some of the more common species observed in the different marine habitats of Roatan.
 This lecture is great when followed by the collection and identification of different species in the field.

 Bay Islands: Past, Present & Future